X8Future/Assetto-Hub-bot/README.md

 - Will remove the timeout of a user and allow you to choose if you want to remove a strike or not

 Command Name `/Whitelist`
 - With V0.4, this command is now working!
 The /whitelist command will allow you to create an embed in any channel you like, allowing users to whitelist to your own whitelist.db that holds users' SteamIDs connected to their DiscordID, roles, and total # of attempts.
-Once a user whitelists, they will be connected to your database, which allows automatic role additions for leaderboard scores, VIP whitelisting on servers, and a lot more tracking for server Admins in discord.
+Once a user whitelists, they will be connected to your database, which allows automatic role additions for leaderboard scores, VIP whitelisting on servers, and a lot more tracking for server Admins in discord

 Command Name `/server_status` & `/deletecounter`
 - Allows you to create a tracker for the total number of people in the server and your Staff online./deletecounter will delete the counter of your choice